 Sample portfolio recommendation

-ZZAlpha LTD. provides daily recommendations of stocks that are likely to go up (or down - short) in value over the next four to ten days.
-(We measure results assuming a hold of 5 trading days.)
+ZZAlpha LTD. provides daily recommendations of stocks that are likely to go up in value over the next three to ten days.
+(We measure results assuming a hold of 5 trading days, and continually evaluate other hold periods.)
 We use an objective, proprietary and effective machine learning technique to create the recommendations.
-Our recommendation portfolios encompass diverse liquidity, economic sector, and capitalization groupings, and are available for both long and short positions.
+Our recommendation portfolios encompass diverse liquidity, economic sector, and capitalization groupings.

 The daily emailed investment recommendation newsletter has this typical form (sample):